Abhinav-97/Melanoma-Detection/README.md

 * target - binarized version of the target variable

 Our task is to predict target variable.
 0 as target denotes benign and 1 denotes malignant.
 In addition, we make the use of external dataset.
 The external dataset consists of malignant data from ISIC 2019 challenge and ISIS 2018 challenge .
 We also make use of malignant data provided in ISIC website.
 We deal with a huge imbalance in the training dataset with only 584 samples labelled as 1(malignant) while 32542 samples are labelled as 0.

+## Pre Processing
+CNN’s searches for many patterns and features in images.
+By training models with varying images, we supply CNN’s with multiple features and patterns of different sizes We take ensemble of models trained on different image sizes.

+## Data Augmentation
+Data Augmentation techniques random rotation and shear augmentation.
+Augmentation was also provided by random zoom and horizontal and vertical shifting the images.
+In addition, we also used   random brightness, contrast and saturation.
+At last random images were centre cropped to provide more augmentation.